ApeWorX/ape/docs/userguides/publishing.md

 ## Tracking Deployments

-If your project contains delpoyments that you wish to include in its package manifest, use the [track_deployment()](../methoddocs/managers.html#ape.managers.project.manager.ProjectManager.track_deployment) method.
+If your project contains deployments that you wish to include in its package manifest, use the [track_deployment()](../methoddocs/managers.html#ape.managers.project.manager.ProjectManager.track_deployment) method.
 Example:

 ```python